This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Yet 25 years after diagnosis, Tyler received his doctorate of medicine degree, which still proudly hangs on display in his mother’s house.

-Children with Cerebral Palsy Are Mentally Challenged
+Myth: All Children with Cerebral Palsy Have Low IQs

-My Child’s Cerebral Palsy Can Be Cured
+Myth: Cerebral Palsy Can Be Cured

 There are so many medical advances today that most children with cerebral palsy continue to thrive and lead happy lives through physical therapy, counseling, medications, and more.